ST10268917/Flourish-Budgeting-App/README.md

 *  Version control
 *  Team collaboration
-*  Issue tracking
 *  Branching and pull requests

 Repository Management

 This project was version-controlled using GitHub, ensuring all team members could collaborate effectively.
-Each sprint phase was mapped to specific branches (e.g., feature-authentication, feature-dashboard, feature-gamification), and pull requests were used to merge tested code into main.
+Regular commits were made by team members and pull requests were used to merge tested code into main.

 GitHub Actions Integration

 To maintain code quality and streamline builds:

 *  Gradle Build Automation ran checks on every push.
-*  Firebase App Distribution (planned) to automate app testing.

 We integrated GitHub Actions to:

 *  Automatically build the project on every push to `main`

-GitHub Activity Highlights:

-* Daily commits and sprint logs
-* Detailed PRs with peer reviews
-* Branch naming conventions and issue linking for traceability

 ## 🟠 Contributing